Super Smash Bros Ultimate release date, trailer and news

 Cut to the chase

 - What is it?
-The highly anticipated fifth entry in the Nintendo fighting game series
+The fifth entry in the vaunted Nintendo fighting game series

 - When can I play it?
 December 7, 2018